 Canon G3 X vs Olympus PEN-F

 The Canon PowerShot G3 X and the Olympus PEN-F are two digital cameras that were announced, respectively, in June 2015 and January 2016.
 The G3X is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G3X) and a Four Thirds (PEN-F) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon G3 X||Olympus PEN-F|